Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures

-As amply highlighted by the discussions in \cite[Chapter 8]{AGS}, the dynamics in \eqref{eq:IntroPDE} admits a natural interpretation as an ordinary differential equation in the Wasserstein ``manifolds'' -- or bundles -- $(\Pcal_p(\R^d),W_p)$.
-Thus, in the absence of an underlying variational structure, one should expect that the well-posedness of said Cauchy problem would stem from the regularity properties of the driving vector field.
-In that case, the results available in the literature can be split into two categories, depending on whether the velocity field depends on the measure variable or not.
-When $v : [0,T] \times \R^d \to \R^d$ is independent of the measure variable, the optimal well-posedness settings are, on the one hand, Carathéodory assumptions (or small variations thereof) when the initial measure is arbitrary, and on the other Sobolev \cite{DiPernaLions} or BV \cite{AmbrosioPDE} regularity in the space variable, combined with integral bounds on the divergence or incompressibility assumptions \cite{Bianchini2020}, when the initial measure is absolutely continuous with respect to the Lebesgue measures.
+Therein, the initial datum $\mu^0 \in \Pcal(\R^d)$ is a Borel probability measure, while the velocity field $v : [0,T] \times \Pcal(\R^d) \times \R^d \to \R^d$ is a Lebesgue-Borel map which may be \textit{nonlocal}, in the sense that it is allowed to depend on the measure variable itself.
+As alluded to in the previous paragraph, one of the main frameworks in which one can meaningfully derive well-posedness results for \eqref{eq:IntroPDE} is that of Wasserstein gradient flows (see e.g. \cite[Chapter 11]{AGS}), wherein $v(t,\mu(t)) \in L^p(\R^d,\R^d;\mu(t))$ is given as the (sub)gradient of a functional defined over the space of measures.
+Analogously, in the theory of mean-field games, the well-posedness of the forward measure dynamics frequently originates from a variational principle, which requires that the common cost of the agents satisfies a suitable convexity condition \cite{Lasry2007}.
+It is worth noting that general existence results are also available for irregular driving fields when the dynamics exhibits a Hamiltonian structure, see for instance \cite{AmbrosioGangbo}.
+On the other hand, as amply highlighted by the discussions in \cite[Chapter 8]{AGS}, the dynamics in \eqref{eq:IntroPDE} admits a natural interpretation as an ordinary differential equation in the Wasserstein manifold -- or rather bundle -- $(\Pcal_p(\R^d),W_p(\cdot,\cdot))$ for $p \in (1,+\infty)$.
+Thus, in the absence of an underlying variational structure, one should expect that the well-posedness of said Cauchy problems would rather stem from the regularity properties of the driving vector field.
+In that case, the results available in the literature can be split into two categories, depending on whether the velocity field is nonlocal or not. \begin{enumerate} \item[$\diamond$] When $v : [0,T] \times \R^d \to \R^d$ is independent of the measure variable, the known optimal well-posedness settings are, on the one hand, Carathéodory assumptions (or small variations thereof) when the initial measure is arbitrary, and on the other hand Sobolev \cite{DiPernaLions} or BV \cite{AmbrosioPDE} regularity in the space variable, combined with integral bounds on the divergence or more general incompressibility assumptions \cite{Bianchini2020}, when the initial measure is absolutely continuous with respect to the Lebesgue measures.